Blocked Fallopain Tubes and Infertility

 - Past ectopic pregnancy.
 This can result in scarring of the fallopian tubes.

 - Past abdominal surgery.
-Past surgery, especially on the fallopian tubes themselves, can lead to the pelvic adhesions that block the tubes.
+Past surgery, especially on the fallopian tubes themselves, can lead to pelvic adhesions that block the tubes.

-You can’t prevent many causes of the blocked fallopian tubes.
+You can’t prevent many causes of blocked fallopian tubes.
 However, you can decrease your risk of sexually transmitted infections by using a condom during sex.

 Hysterosalpingography or HSG is a type of X-ray technique used to examine the inside of fallopian tubes to help diagnose blockages.
 During HSG, your physician introduces a dye into your uterus and fallopian tubes.

 The dye helps your physician or fertility specialist to see the inside of your fallopian tubes on the X-ray.
 An HSG can be done in your doctor’s office.
 It should take place within the first half of the menstrual cycle.
-Side effects are rare, but false positive results are possible where the test shows a blockage but tubes are open.
+Side effects are rare, but false positive results are possible where the test shows a blockage but the tubes are open.

-If the HSG doesn’t help your fertility specialist to make a definitive diagnosis, they can use laparoscopy for further evaluation of pelvis and fallopian tubes.
+If the HSG doesn’t help your fertility specialist to make a definitive diagnosis, they can use laparoscopy for further evaluation of the pelvis and fallopian tubes.
 If the fertility specialist finds a blockage during the procedure, they might remove it, if possible.

 If you have one open fallopian tube and you are otherwise healthy, you might be able to get pregnant with simpler procedures.
-Your doctor may give you fertility medications to increase your chances of ovulation on the side with the open tube.
-This is not an option if the both tubes are blocked.
+Your doctor may give you fertility medications to increase your chances of ovulation on the side with an open tube.
+This is not an option if both tubes are blocked.

-In some cases, laparoscopic surgery can open blocked fallopian tubes or remove the scar tissue.
+In some cases, laparoscopic surgery can open blocked fallopian tubes or remove scar tissue.
 Unfortunately, this treatment doesn’t always work in all cases.
-The chance of success depends on how old you are (the younger, the better), how severe and where the blockage is, and the cause of blockage.
+The chance of success depends on how old you are (the younger, the better), how severe and where the blockage is, and the cause of the blockage.
 If just a few adhesions are between the tubes and ovaries and they are not dense, then the chances of getting pregnant after surgery are good.